Sima Lozanić: Career

 He was the minister of industry from January 12, 1894, to March 21, 1894, and October 15, 1894, to June 25, 1895, and October 11, 1897, to June 30, 1899, minister of foreign affairs from March 21, 1894, to October 15, 1894, and from December 23, 1902, to March 23, 1903, as well as a diplomat and participant in all wars of the time.
 Lozanić was the ambassador of the Serbian government in London from 1900.
 He was a president of Serbian refugee aid committee in 1916 and a head of US mission for aid and support of Serbia from 1917.

 He was the first honorary doctor of sciences of the University of Belgrade.
 He died July 7, 1935, in Belgrade, in the age of 89.
-His son Milivoje S. Lozanić was also a chemist and inherited his university position as the professor of Chemistry.
-Sima's two daughters, Ana Lozanić Marinković (1882-1973) became a well-known painter and Jelena Lozanić who, like her father, affirmed in humanitarian work and in the battle for women's rights, participated in international congresses in the United States in 1915 as a Serbian Red Cross delegate to enlist aid for her war desolated country.
+He was married to Stanka Pačić, the great-granddaughter of Lord Toma Vučić-Perišić.
+His son Milivoje S. Lozanić was also a chemist and inherited his university position as the professor of chemistry.
+Sima's two daughters, Ana Lozanić (1882-1973) (later married to minister Dr. Vojislav Marinković) became a well-known painter and Jelena Lozanić who, like her father, affirmed in humanitarian work and in the battle for women's rights, participated in international congresses in the United States in 1915 as a Serbian Red Cross delegate to enlist aid for her war desolated country.
 Since the war continued in Serbia, she stayed in America until the year 1920, when she married John Frothingham, the great benefactor to Serbian people.
 Together with Michael Pupin, Mr. and Mrs. John Frothingham contributed greatly in delivering humanitarian aid.

 Legacy

 An exhibition "Sima Lozanić in Serbian science and culture" was held in his honor, organized by Serbian Academy of Sciences and Arts from January to March 1993, in Academy's gallery in Knez Mihailova street in Belgrade.
 His life and work was especially investigated by chemist Snežana Bojović, who wrote a 262-page book Sima Lozanić.

 He is included in The 100 most prominent Serbs.
 A street in Dedinje is named after him.
+The Serbian Academy of Sciences and Arts declared 2023 as the year of Sima Lozanić.

 He was decorated Order of St. Sava I and III degree, Order of the Cross of Takovo, Order of Miloš the Great III degree, Silver medal for bravery, Commemorative war medal, Order of the Redeemer I degree, Order of Orange-Nassau I degree, Order of Osmanieh I degree, Order of the crown of Romania I degree.